Pyronious/SFX-100-Breakout-Board/Group Buy Edition/Enclosure/SFX100_breakout_box_readme.txt

-Use this enclosure if your PCB has v1.34 printed on it.
+Use this enclosure if your PCB has v1.34 or 1.35 printed on it.

 Recommended print settings for enclosure